wen-l-liu/HotSpot/README.md

   ![About Wireframe](documentation/wireframes/about-page.png)
   </details>

 ### Design Rationale:
 The layout emphasises simplicity and clarity, with Bootstrap 5 ensuring a responsive experience across devices.
-The color palette and typography were chosen for readability and accessibility, following WCAG guidelines.
+The colour palette and typography were chosen for readability and accessibility, following WCAG guidelines.
 Accessibility features include keyboard navigation, ARIA labels, and screen reader support.

 #### Fonts selection
 I used Google Fonts to pick my fonts.
-Primary font is - Lexend for main website text.
+Primary font is Lexend for main website text.
-Secondary font is - Hammersmith One for logo brand font.
+Secondary font is Hammersmith One for the logo brand font.

   <details open>
   <summary>Fonts image</summary>